-So, how can a brand new blogger look like a pro even if they’ve only been blogging for a short time?
+So, learning how to make your blog look professional even if you’ve only been blogging for a short time is possible.
 There are certain things – many are little things – that can instantly make you look like you’ve been blogging for years.

 Want to know what they are?

 A Gravatar is a globally recognized Avatar that follows you online.

 It shows a headshot of you (or logo of your brand or whatever you want to show) when you comment on blogs, in forums and when you sometimes sign up to services like email service providers.

 To help you create a Gravatar, check out my super easy tutorial!
 And please subscribe to my YouTube Channel!

 I’m sorry to say, but people judge blogs by how they look.

 Sure, you can get a pass, if you have amazing blog posts and you’ve been blogging for years, so you know your stuff.